What is the Food Grade?

 |SpaghettiOs spaghetti in tomato and cheese sauce||1 cup||-1|

 |Spaghetti cooked, enriched, without salt||1 cup||2|

 If you log a larger or smaller serving size, then your score will be higher or lower, depending upon the nutrient content.
 For example, 1 cup of olive oil has a Food Score of -24 whereas 1 tablespoon is -1 and 1 teaspoon is 0.

 Some people have a good feel for numbers whereas others prefer grades.
 The relationship between the Food Score and Food Grade is a simple conversion developed by MyNetDiary.
 Higher positive numbers are considered healthier by this food scoring system so their Food Grade is higher.
 Negative numbers are considered less healthy so their Food Grade is lower.

-The Food Score or Grade is not meant to be used as a measure of a food’s worth.
-Use Food Score simply to compare similar types of foods.
-As often as you can, choose to consume foods and beverages with higher Food Grades (e.g. A vs. D) or positive Food Scores.
+The Food Grade is not meant to be used as a measure of a food's worth.
+Use Food Grade simply to compare similar types of foods.
+As often as you can, choose to consume foods and beverages with higher Food Grades (e.g. A vs. D).
 By doing so, you will more likely be choosing foods that are: